EricClasher/Polymarket-Content-/README.md

 JUST IN: Brazil is reportedly expected to export an all-time high 50 million bags of green coffee in the 2026/27 crop year.

 JUST IN: Putin reportedly proposed to Xi that Iranian enriched uranium be transported to & stored in Russia.

+19% chance Iran agrees to surrender its enriched uranium stockpile by the end of next month.